Creating a Batch Operations job with job tags used for labeling - Amazon Simple Storage Service

 Creating a Batch Operations job with job tags used for labeling

-You can label and control access to your S3 Batch Operations jobs by adding tags.
+You can label and control access to your Amazon S3 Batch Operations jobs by adding tags.
 Tags can be used to identify who is responsible for a Batch Operations job.
 You can create jobs with tags attached to them, and you can add tags to jobs after they are created.
 For more information, see Controlling access and labeling jobs using tags.

 The following Amazon CLI example creates an S3 Batch Operations S3PutObjectCopy job using job tags as labels for the job.